Shwedagon Pagoda

 Getting There and Entry

-The pagoda sits in the middle of Yangon and can be reached by taxi from most parts of the city for around 3,000 to 5,000 kyat depending on where you are coming from.
-There are four entrance gates - north, south, east, and west - each approached by a covered stairway lined with vendors.
-The south gate stairway is the longest and most photogenic; the north gate is closer to downtown and more commonly used.
-Foreigners pay USD 10 entry, collected at the gate (accept kyat too, at roughly 2,000 kyat per dollar).
-Shoes and socks must be removed at the base of the steps - a genuine inconvenience on hot marble in July, but required without exception.
+The pagoda sits in the middle of Yangon and can be reached by taxi or Grab (the region’s ride-hailing app) from most parts of the city.
+There are four entrance gates – north, south, east, and west – each with a covered stairway lined with vendors.
+The south gate stairway is the longest and most photogenic; the north gate is closer to downtown and more commonly used by commuters.

 Inside the Complex

 The main stupa at the centre is off-limits for climbing, but the raised terrace surrounding it is enormous and contains dozens of smaller shrines, pavilions, and prayer halls.
-Give yourself time to walk the entire perimeter rather than just standing at the south entrance staring at the main tower.
+Give yourself time to walk the entire perimeter rather than standing at the entrance staring at the main tower.
 The Shin Saw Pu prayer hall on the northwest side has some of the finest carved woodwork in the complex and is usually quiet.

 What Else to See in Yangon